pandysong/blog/content/post/asoc_explained.md

   There might be multiple widgets in the same codec.
 And audio could have multiple different paths in the same codec.
-Or audio could have multiple possible paths in the machines. `Route` add some constrains on how the aduio could be flowed in between widgets.
+Or audio could have multiple possible paths in the machines. `Route` add some constrains on how the audio could be flowed in between widgets.

 # Three Important Logical Parts

 ## Codec Driver

- A codec driver represents a type of codec which is indepedent from a SoC, which means it is portable from one SoC to another and could be resued.
+ A codec driver represents a type of codec which is independent from a SoC, which means it is portable from one SoC to another and could be reused.

 ## SoC Driver (Platform Driver)